salesforce/GlueGen/README.md

 cd ./stable-diffusion/audioclip
-pip install -r requirements.txt pip install -U llvmlite==0.32.1
+pip install -r requirements.txt pip install -U llvmlite==0.32.1 pip install -e .
 ```

 ### Download Checkpoints
 Download the official checkpoints of SD v1 to ./checkpoints_all/checkpoint_sd_v1 as ./checkpoints_all/checkpoint_sd_v1/v1-5-pruned-emaonly.ckpt (from https://huggingface.co/runwayml/stable-diffusion-v1-5).

-Then follow the README.md (./stable-diffusion/audioclip/README.md) of audioclip to download checkpoints  to ./checkpoints_all/audioclip_checkpoint as  ./checkpoints_all/audioclip_checkpoint/AudioCLIP-Full-Training.pt.
+Then follow the README.md (`./stable-diffusion/audioclip/README.md`) of audioclip to download checkpoints  to `./checkpoints_all/audioclip_checkpoint` as  `./checkpoints_all/audioclip_checkpoint/AudioCLIP-Full-Training.pt`.

 ```
 mkdir ./checkpoints_all/audioclip_checkpoint